squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

     conjunct.

-.. tacn:: use todo
+.. tacn:: use @assumption {? with {+ variables}} {?as @intropattern}
    :name: use

-    Instantiate a lemma or hypothesis on some arguments.
+    Instantiate a lemma or hypothesis based on the given.
+The optionnaly given variables are used to instantiate the universally quantified variables of the lemma.

-    Usage:
-    use H with v1, ..., vn.
-    use H with v1 as intro_pat.
+    An intropattern can also be specified.

 Local tactics